Quantum calculation of axion-photon transition in electromagnetodynamics for cavity haloscope

 \subsection{Generalized symmetry realization}

-The QEMD theory describing monopole dynamics can also be realized in the language of higher-form symmetries as a topological QFT (TQFT)~\cite{Kapustin:2014gua,Seiberg:2010qd,Gaiotto:2014kfa}.
-The above generic axion couplings then naturally arise when an axion-Maxwell theory couples to a TQFT~\cite{Brennan:2023kpw}.
-Below we briefly show the spirit of generalized symmetry and the realization of above generic axion couplings in TQFT.
+The QEMD theory describes monopole dynamics and more axion couplings arise based on QEMD as seen in last section.
+On the other hand, new axion couplings can also be realized in the language of higher-form symmetries in a topological QFT (TQFT)~\cite{Kapustin:2014gua,Seiberg:2010qd,Gaiotto:2014kfa}.
+The generic axion couplings then naturally arise when an axion-Maxwell theory couples to a TQFT~\cite{Brennan:2023kpw}.
+Below we briefly review the spirit of generalized symmetry~\cite{Kapustin:2014gua,Seiberg:2010qd,Gaiotto:2014kfa} and the realization of generic axion couplings in TQFT.

 We consider a general $p$-form symmetry in $d$ dimensions.
 The symmetry transformation as an operator is associated with a co-dimension $p+1$ manifold $M^{(d-p-1)}$

 where $g$ is an element of symmetry group $G$.
 The operators obey the multiplication rule